How to export brushes from Photoshop for use in other applications tutorial such as Photo-Paint, Painter etc

 You don't have to just export the basic stroke.
 Effects can be applied to the PS dab as well as layer effects and then export.
 Multiple strokes can be applied beforing saving the artwork for export to PSP, GIMP etc. You can also add to the artwork before any saving as well as removing parts from that item (perhaps using a shape set to the color of the background of the image).
 You can also just crop the image to select only part of that image to export.

-Other tutorials on the Photoshop brushes include how to use brushes to make Photoshop custom shapes and how to use the brushes in Photoshop channels
+Other tutorials on the Photoshop brushes include how to use brushes to make new Photoshop custom shapes tutorial and how to use the brushes in Photoshop RGB as well as separate channels and information about the brushes ABR format in Adobe Photoshop